ycpcs/cs496-spring2014/lectures/lecture05.md

 REST Objects
 ============

-Java supports a variety of [Apache HttpComponents](http://hc.apache.org/) that allow for the creation of different REST requests.
+The [Apache HttpComponents](http://hc.apache.org/) library allows for the creation of different REST requests.
 The basic structure for all the requests it to create an **HTTPClient** object, an appropriate **URI**

     // Create HTTP client
     HttpClient client = new DefaultHttpClient();